Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

         });
 ```

 where `slippageTolerance` is set to 0.005%, `recipient` is set to the sender address which is an input to this function, and `deadline` is set to the current block.timestamp plus some arbitrary amount, for this example.
 The parameter `slippageTolerance` refers to the percentage that the price can change for the transaction to still succeed.
-If a price slips beyond the percentage specified, the transaction will not go through. `recipient` should be set to the address that will own the newly minted NFT position.  `deadline` specifies the timebound at which this transaction can still be submitted.
+If a price slips beyond the percentage specified, the transaction will not go through.
+Set `recipient` to the address that will own the newly minted NFT position.
+Set `deadline` to the timebound at which this transaction can still be submitted.

-This code block is a sample from the full file which you can view here. (todo paste link)

 ## Adding Liquidity to the Position